The 2013 United States Debt Deal Is Similar to What Happened to the American Colonies After the Revolutionary War

 A photo of the first page of the Articles of Confederation

-The Articles of Confederation and how it is similar to what happened in 2013
+The Articles of Confederation and how it is similar to what happened in 2013 With the Debt Deal

 The Articles of Confederation as students of American history will find out was a weak type of government which the new nation wanted.
 To put it another way, those that fought for independence did not want a strong government and did not want to be taxed heavily.
 In those days, war caused them to spend lots of money and we needed a way to pay back all of the debt.
 During this time period, there were also disagreements between political parties.
 The Federalist Party which consisted of famous people like George Washington and John Adams, tried to make their point through the Federalist Papers, a huge document of 85 essays which brought across the message that government is the friend of the people.
 The Anti-Federalists on the other hand were against the government, much like the current Republican Party is against whatever Obama tries to do, most famously they tried desperately to defund or repeal the Affordable Healthcare Act also known as Obamacare.
 Why would anyone want to support the repeal of the Affordable Care Act at a time when there are so many people that could benefit from it?
 That is an excellent question to raise especially because this author has a preexisting condition (cerebral palsy).